buddingmonkey/buddingmonkey.github.io/HowTo.md

-# How to add the website
+# How to edit the website

 ## Prerequesites